 Every electric shaver we've reviewed in other categories has a rechargeable battery, so to a certain degree they're all suitable for travel.
-However, traveling with a rechargeable shaver means you have to either pack the power cord/charging stand or gamble on not running out of juice before you get home.
-Often, the stand or power cord won't fit into the shaver's provided carry pouch.
+However, traveling with a rechargeable shaver means you have to either pack the power cord/charging stand or gamble on not running out of juice before you get home (or in the middle of a shave).
+Often, the "do I bring it or not" dilemma becomes a moot point, because the charging stand or power cord won't fit into the shaver's carry pouch anyway.

 Although most rechargeable shavers automatically convert to world voltage (240 volts), you also have to consider the odds and expense of tracking down adapter plugs for different-shaped wall sockets -- or simply tracking down an outlet, period -- while traveling abroad.
-One possible solution: carrying a shaver that's powered by two AA batteries.
-This type of shaver doesn't typically net much expert attention, so after combing through user feedback -- and a single review from Electric-Shaver-Guide.com -- we've singled out two models worthy of your attention.
+One possible solution: Carry a shaver that's powered by two AA batteries.
+We've singled out two models worthy of your attention.

-Most reviewers say the PQ208 also offers a more comfortable shave than the M-90, free of pinches and pulls; it also seems to do a little better with coarse beards, although for a coarse beard neither shaver is outstanding.
-Reviewers say you're best off shaving frequently -- don't let your beard grow more than a few millimeters long -- and both shavers take longer than a rechargeable model to get a really clean shave.
+Most reviewers say the PQ208 also offers a more comfortable shave than the M-90, free of pinches and pulls; it also seems to do a little better with coarse beards, although neither shaver is outstanding for a coarse beard.
+Reviewers say you're better off shaving frequently -- don't let your beard grow more than a few millimeters long -- and both shavers take longer than a rechargeable model to get a really clean shave.

 In both cases, users say that a pair of AA batteries can last for about two weeks of shaving.
 Both shavers have caps to protect the cutting heads when not in use, and the M-90's cap swings off to serve as a handle extension.
 Neither shaver is washable, but both come with a small cleaning brush to help with maintenance.